schniggie/cero/README.md

   -t int
-        TLS Connection timeout in seconds (default 4) -v    Be verbose: Output results as 'addr -- [result list]', output errors to stderr as 'addr -- error message'
+        TLS Connection timeout in seconds (default 4) -v    Be verbose: Output results as 'addr -- [result list]', output errors to stderr as 'addr -- error message' -id string
+        Suffix to add to the field ScanID
   ```